RemiChierchia/Skeletal-Animation/README.md

 The other additional libraries are placed in the `Link to the resources.txt` file.
 Al the precompiled libraries has `include` and `lib` folders, while `glm` and `json` are header only libraries.
 The `boost` library is the only one that I built.

+## Usage
+Make sure to have Visual Studio installed, I have used the version 2019, and a GPU that supports GLFW and GLEW libraries.
+Nowadays GPUs are all suitable to this application, but is always better to double check.

 ## Project properties
 ```
 Platform Win32